dlesueur/dlesueur.github.io/_posts/2023-12-07-EDA Don't Lie.md

 ### Assists
 ![assists](/assets/img/Viz/AssistsXPosition.png)

+Most of these metrics have an average of near zero.
+Assists and rebounds, though, have varying means.
+Points appears to have a little variation in mean as well.

 # Conclusion
 With an EDA like the one demonstrated here, there is no real conclusion to the data.
 But I can have a conclusion to my post!
 In this EDA I barely scratched the surface of the exploration we can do on this data.
 Hopefully it's clear that my original questions led to new questions and I was able to create some interesting visualizations.
 My purposes with this dataset obviously aren't going to lead to anything world changing for the NBA; this is mostly just out of my own personal interest.